AS 91430 annotated exemplars

 • providing a detailed conclusion that relates to the aim

-• evaluating in detail the research process, and how this affect the validity of the research findings and/or conclusions.
+• evaluating in detail the research process, and how this affects the validity of the research findings and/or conclusions.

 This student has provided detailed analysis of the collected data relating to the processes of sediment transport such as longshore drift and saltation.
 The analysis includes how processes operate differently in different parts of the selected environment.